This creamy shrimp salad is the perfect lunch and makes a wonderful summertime dinner. Ready in 25 minutes, it's also very easy to make.

 - Serve it on thick slices of almond flour bread.

-- It's great on halved cheese muffins.
+- It's excellent on halved cheese muffins.

 - Serve it on top of avocado halves.